mathigon/textbooks/transformations-and-symmetry/content.md

 :::

 ---
-> id: wallpaper-groups-2
+> id: wallpaper-groups-3

 It turns out that, while there are infinitely many possible patterns, they all have one of just 17 different symmetry groups.
 These are called the __Wallpaper Groups__.
 Every wallpaper group is defined by a combination of translations, rotations, reflections and glide reflections.
-Try to find the points of rotation and axes of reflection in the 17 examples below:
+Can you see the [centers of rotation](gloss:center-of-rotation) and the [axes of reflection](gloss:axis-of-symmetry) in these examples?

     x-gallery(slide-width="320")
       div